Stochastic variational principles for dissipative equations with advected quantities

-We develop symmetry reduction for material stochastic Lagrangian systems with advected quantities whose configuration space is a Lie group, obtaining deterministic constrained variational principles and dissipative equations of motion in spatial representation.
-We discuss in detail the situation when the group in the general theory is a group of diffeomorphisms and derive, as an application, an MHD system for viscous compressible fluids.
+This paper presents symmetry reduction for material stochastic Lagrangian systems with advected quantities whose configuration space is a Lie group.
+Such variational principles yield deterministic as well as stochastic constrained variational principles for dissipative equations of motion in spatial representation.
+The general theory is presented for the finite dimensional situation.
+In infinite dimensions we obtain partial differential equations and stochastic partial differential equations.
+When the Lie group is, for example, a diffeomorphism group, the general result is not directly applicable but the setup and method suggest rigorous proofs valid in infinite dimensions which lead to similar results.
+We apply this technique to the compressible Navier-Stokes equation and to magnetohydrodynamics for charged viscous compressible fluids.
+A stochastic Kelvin-Noether theorem is presented.
+We derive, among others, the classical deterministic dissipative equations from purely variational and stochastic principles, without any appeal to thermodynamics.